Fovir-GitHub/xmum-map/posts/bell-announcement.en.md

 # Updates

+- 2025/10/03 ---- _There are 5 major updates:_ [XMUM AED and first aid hotline information has been published] [All interactive blocks on the homepage have been updated] [LY3-2F Tmall Campus details have been updated] [Bell store updated] [_JIAYUE CHINESE RESTAURANT_ has agreed to show this website to obtain discounts if there are student discounts in the future]
 - 2025/09/19 ---- _<span style="background-color:rgba(208, 137, 255, 0.3)">KIMS SALON</span>_ _Recently launched a two-day special salon promotion (2025/09/20 to 2025/09/21), for details, please see the KIMS SALON page._
 - 2025/09/19 ---- _Some merchants have promised that if they currently or in the future offer student discounts, you can display the website or present your student ID to enjoy student discounts._ For specific merchants, please see **_Author's Words_**Point **_9_** below
 - 2025/09/18 ---- _<span style="background-color:rgba(137, 243, 255, 0.3)">Senze Caff</span> New promotions updated_. _<span style="background-color:rgba(137, 243, 255, 0.3)">Student's Home</span>New products added_.